 As the open source community grew, so did the next layer of questions from large organizations and fast growing tech companies that needed more than what the open source project had to offer.

-It only felt right to take this as an opportunity to build upon the technology and the experience gained to go on a mission to create the world’s most scalable, reliable and customizable monitoring solution for the rest of the companies that are embarking on their cloud-native journeys.
+It only felt right to take this as an opportunity to build upon the technology and the experience gained to go on a mission to create the world’s most scalable, reliable and customizable cloud monitoring solution for the rest of the companies that are embarking on their cloud-native journeys.